MuhammadSaad-ml/Credit-Fraud-Analytics/Readme.md

 - **Search By Customer Segment**: Results will be displayed based on customer segment.

   <pre>
-  Download Dataset From <a href="https://github.com/MuhammadSaad-ml/Sales-Analytics/blob/main/Sales%20Data.csv">Credit Card</a>
+  Download Dataset From <a href="https://github.com/MuhammadSaad-ml/Sales-Analytics/blob/main/Sales%20Data.csv">Credit Card D</a>
 </pre>

 ## Steps